Wenepoykin: King Philip's War and later years

 Wenepoykin's relationship with the English was turbulent.
 In 1651, he petitioned the Massachusetts General Court for return of his "just title" to the lands of his brother, Wonohaquaham.
 His petition was denied and his lawsuits over land claims were unsuccessful as well.
 He joined Metacomet in King Philip's War.
 He was the only member of his family to fight with the Native Americans, as his relatives were known to have sided with the English.
 He was taken prisoner in 1676 and sold into slavery in Barbados.
 In 1684, due to the intercession of John Eliot, Wenepoykin was reunited with family in Natick, Massachusetts.
 He died in September 1684.
 After King Philip's War Natick pastor Daniel Takawombait invoked "George's homecoming in the course of remembering Native lineages around Naumkeag (Salem), in order to attest to postwar Native landholdings," and in his deposition Tookumwombait stated that "Sagamore George when he came from Barbados he lived Sometime and dyed at the house of James Rumley Marsh," and "he left all this land belonging to him unto his kinsman James Rumley Marsh."

 Family

 Wenepoykin married Ahawayet, the daughter of Ponquanum, a sub-sachem who lived on Nahant.
 They had one son (Poquanum) and three daughters (Pentagunsk or Cicely, Wattaquattinusk or Sarah, and Pentagoonaquah or Susanna).
-His family lived in the Lynn area until the time of King Philip's War, when the settled near Pawtucket Falls in Wameset (present day Chelmsford, Massachusetts).
+His family lived in the Lynn area until the time of King Philip's War, when the settled near Pawtucket Falls in Wameset (present day Lowell, Massachusetts).
 Following Wenepoykin's death, the colonists of Marblehead, Salem, and Lynn were able to obtain deeds for their towns from his heirs.
 They also relinquished their claim to Deer Island to the city of Boston.